-The transmission service rights and obligations of non-Participating TOs under Existing Contracts, including all terms, conditions, and rates of the Existing Contracts, as they may change from time to time under the terms of the Existing Contracts. .
+The transmission service rights and obligations of non-Participating TOs or Subscriber Participating TOs under Existing Contracts or Subscriber Encumbrances, including all terms, conditions, and rates of the Existing Contracts or Subscriber Encumbrances, as they may change from time to time under the terms of the Existing Contracts or Subscriber Encumbrances.
+Subscriber Rights will be treated as Existing Rights.

 - Existing Transmission Contracts (ETC) or Existing Contracts

 The contracts which grant transmission service rights in existence on the CAISO Operations Date (including any contracts entered into pursuant to such contracts) as may be amended in accordance with their terms or by agreement between the parties thereto from time to time.
+Subscriber Encumbrances will be treated as Existing Contracts even though they include legal restrictions or covenants meeting the definition of an Encumbrance arising under a contract or agreement entered into after the CAISO Operations Date.

 * * * * *